xcart/xcart-docs/_pages/kb_en/look_and_feel/navigation/adding_new_items_to_your_stores_menus.md

 #### Editing Menu Properties

-When hoving a coursor over a line in the list of menus, a store admin can see highlighted the menu properties that can be edited.
+When hoving a cursor over a line in the list of menus, a store admin can see highlighted the menu properties that can be edited.
 ![540-edit-menu.png]({{site.baseurl}}/attachments/ref_BDykFBbw/540-edit-menu.png)

 To adjust a property value it is necessary to: